Master of Business Administration

 Credits 3

 This course focuses on using financial statement information in a variety of ways to engage in effective financial management.
-Topics covered include: An overview of financial theory and management, time value of money, risk, valuation, cost of capital, capital structure, capital budgeting, long-term financing decisions, working capital policy and management, financial analysis and planning.
+Topics covered include an overview of financial theory and management, time value of money, risk, valuation, cost of capital, capital structure, capital budgeting, long-term financing decisions, working capital policy and management, financial analysis and planning.

 LD 550: Leadership and Christian Perspective